mutasim77/ReactJS-Notebook/4.React Terms/README.md

 - ## Lifecycle Methods 🔵

 Lifecycle methods are custom functionality that gets executed during the different phases of a component.
 There are methods available when the component gets created and inserted into the DOM (<a href="https://reactjs.org/docs/react-component.html#mounting">mounting</a>), when the component updates, and when the component gets unmounted or removed from the DOM.

+- ## Controlled vs. Uncontrolled Components 🔴

+React has two different approaches to dealing with form inputs.

+An input form element whose value is controlled by React is called a controlled component.
+When a user enters data into a controlled component a change event handler is triggered and your code decides whether the input is valid (by re-rendering with the updated value).
+If you do not re-render then the form element will remain unchanged.

+An uncontrolled component works like form elements do outside of React.
+When a user inputs data into a form field (an input box, dropdown, etc) the updated information is reflected without React needing to do anything.
+However, this also means that you can’t force the field to have a certain value.

+In most cases you should use controlled components.